 We buy food anchored real estate.

-x+bricks was founded in August 2018 by Sascha Wilhelm, who leads the company as its Chief Executive Officer.
-Sascha previously served as CEO of the Corestate Capital Group, an listed real estate investment manager.
-The senior management team is complemented by Thomas Dänzel, Chief Transaction Officer, who was previously head of retail investment at Colliers Germany, and Jorgen Verink, Chief Financial Officer, who previously served as head of finance of the Corestate Capital Group.
-Supporting the senior management team as a Senior Advisor is Stefan Zimmermann, founder of the ACREST Property Group.
+x+bricks was founded in August 2018 by Sascha Wilhelm, who leads the company as Chief Executive Officer.
+In addition, the senior management team is completed by Thomas Dänzel as Chief Transaction Officer and Jorgen Verink as Chief Financial Officer.
+Stefan Zimmermann supports the management team as Senior Advisor.

 Sascha M. Wilhelm

 Sascha serves as chairman and speaker of the executive board, with responsibility for investor relations, strategy, asset management and operations.
 Following his studies of law at the Ludwig Maximilian University (LMU) in Munich, Sascha went on to receive an MBA in International Real Estate Management, studying in Germany, London and Zurich.

 Until April 2018, Sascha led the expansion of the Corestate Capital Group as its CEO, with responsibility not only for overall corporate strategy but also direct management of equity raising and client relations.
 His executive board responsibilities at the Luxembourg-based real estate investment management group further extended to staff development, corporate law and real estate management services.
 During his tenure as CEO, Corestate grew its assets under management from less than EUR 5 billion to over EUR 20 billion.
 In 2016 he led the company’s IPO on the Frankfurt Stock Exchange, where it is now included in the SDAX index comprised of small-caps.